 Clayton Christensen is one of the first to develop JTBD, he is also the author of the disruptive innovation theory.
-For this reason, JTBD is very often used in the solution development for disruptive innovations as the main task of the theory is to predict the changeable desires of users.
+For this reason, JTBD is very often used in solution development for disruptive innovations, as the main task of the theory is to predict the changeable desires of users.

 When Apple was selling an iPod, it was breaking sales records, but the company decided to launch a new product that would later kill the player.
 This product was the iPhone and it really collapsed iPod sales, but that’s how Apple predicted the true need of users for one device and extended its growth.

 According to Christensen, a job is the progress one wants to make to be an improved version of themselves in the future.